baczewski/BulgarianWaters/README.md

-# Bulgaria Waters - Graph Databases Final Project
+# Bulgarian Waters - Graph Databases Final Project

 ## Project Overview

 ### Goals
-The Bulgaria Waters project aims to provide an interactive platform for exploring, visualizing, and analyzing Bulgaria’s water resources.
+The Bulgarian Waters project aims to provide an interactive platform for exploring, visualizing, and analyzing Bulgaria’s water resources.
 It combines a graph database backend with a React frontend to allow users to efficiently query and navigate detailed information about rivers, dams, lakes, and reservoirs across Bulgaria.

 ### Data Used
 Water resource data is sourced from WikiData and includes geographical coordinates, descriptions, types, capacities, surface areas, and other relevant attributes.
 The data is modeled as a graph and served via a GraphQL API.